logo image

 The second image is looking across the Harbour to the Railway Inn and Railway Viaduct.
 The Viaduct was completed around 1863, allowing Trains to run between Leven and Anstruther.
 This line closed in 1966, with the Viaduct now expected to be converted to a foot/cycle path.

 The Railway Inn opened in 1749 with its original name hard to find.
-The Inn only sellS drinks, popular with Walkers on the Fife Coastal Path.
+The Inn only sells drinks, popular with Walkers on the Fife Coastal Path.

 Upper Largo is on the Main Coastal Road running north to Elie, St Monans, Pittenweem, Anstruther, Crail, Kings Barns, and St Andrews, one of the most scenic areas in Scotland, with great Beaches and picturesque Fishing Villages.